ayelrod/Social-Media-to-Inform-Family-Caregiving-Research/README.md

 - *user_state*: the user's home state | CAN BE EMPTY
 - *user_city*: the user's home city | CAN BE EMPTY
 - *url*: the URL to the post

+## NLP
+### Pre-Processing and Tokenization
+In order to perform NLP on the text data, we first need to clean it and tokenize it.
+To do this, we use a few functions from NLTK (Natural Language Toolkit).
+NLTK's word_tokenize was used to split the text into a list of words.
+Punctuations and stopwords are then removed and we are left with our words of interest.
+The words are then lemmatized by stripping words down to their base using NLTK's lemmatizer.
+An example of this would be stripping the word "being" to "be" to get its most basic form.
+This leaves us with our tokens in the form of a list of words, which are used to represent each post.

+In Sentiment Analysis, further processing is needed to turn these lists of words into features.
+The first step in doing this is to find the frequency of each word in all the posts of interest combined.
+Then we take the 2000 most frequent words and those become our features.
+A post is then represented by a Python dictionary which maps each feature to a boolean value of wether or not that feature is contained in the document.

+### Topic Modeling
+Topic Modeling is done using a process called LDA (Latent Dirichlet Allocation), provided in the gensim and pyLDAvis libraries.
+LDA outputs a specified number of topics with words that are most likely to belong to those topics.

+### Sentiment Analysis
+Sentiment Analysis was done using NLTK's SentimentIntensityAnalyzer and NaiveBayesClassifier.
+The first step was to mark each post as positive or negative.
+We did this by using Textblob to get the polarity of text, which is a value from [-1, 1] with -1 being the most negative and 1 being the most positive.
+Neutral posts (value of 0) are marked as Negative during the sentiment analysis.
+We also got the subjectivity of each post, which is a value from [0, 1] with 0 being the most objective and 1 being the most subjective.
+Labeling posts as positive or negative is done using VADER (Valence Aware Dictionary for Sentiment Reasoning).
+This model takes into account the general sentiment of a post (polarity) and the intensity of emotion.
+The model can also understand context at a basic level when analyzing words.

+Once that was done, we could use NLTK's Naive Bayes Classifier to get a better sense of which words are linked to negative and positive sentiments.
+This output shows us how much more likely a word is to be associated with either a negative or positive sentiment.